Package Your Media Stories to Increase Coverage

 If education is your priority, here is an example of different angles to consider:

-Changes in numbers: More or fewer schools, teacher or children?
+Changes in numbers: More or fewer schools, teachers, or children?

 Changes in spending: Increases or decreases in funding?